WangLabTHU/deepseed/README.md

 ```

 ## License
-For academic use, this project is licensed under the GNU Lesser General Public License v3.0 - see the LICENSE file for details.
-For commercial use, please contact the authors.
+For academic use, this project is licensed under the MIT License - see the LICENSE file for details For commercial use, please contact the authors.